International Ocean Noise Coalition (IONC)

 The US Navy is planning to double the number of ships that will use SURTASS LFA.
 The Navy also plans to widen the geographic areas in which SURTASS LFA will operate, from a restricted region of the Pacific Ocean to broad ocean basins including the Atlantic, Pacific, and Indian Oceans and Mediterranean Sea.
 Navy's DEIS for LFA

-The IONC response to the Navy's LFA EIS (.pdf file), along with other organization responses, are available at the IONC website.
+The IONC response to the Navy's LFA EIS, along with other organization responses, are available in the UPDATE below.

 Back to OMI Home Page